Diontae Spencer

-Diontae Spencer (born March 19, 1992) is an American football wide receiver and return specialist for the New York Jets of the National Football League (NFL).
+Diontae Spencer (born March 19, 1992) is an American professional football wide receiver and return specialist.
 Born in New Iberia, Louisiana, he played college football with the McNeese State Cowboys, where his highest one-game total had been 365 yards, with five touchdowns.
 He made his professional debut for the Toronto Argonauts (CFL) in 2015.
 Spencer has also been a member of the St. Louis Rams and Pittsburgh Steelers of the NFL and Ottawa Redblacks of the CFL.

 Professional career

-After going undrafted in the 2014 NFL Draft, Spencer participated in spring mini-camp with the Chicago Bears.
+After going undrafted in the 2014 NFL draft, Spencer participated in spring mini-camp with the Chicago Bears.

 St. Louis Rams

 Spencer signed with the St. Louis Rams on May 27, 2014.
 Spencer was waived by the team in July.

 Toronto Argonauts

 Spencer signed with the Toronto Argonauts in December 2014.
 Spencer had a productive two seasons in Toronto, catching 107 passes for 1,208 yards with six touchdowns.
 He also returned 39 punts and 27 kickoff returns.